chipsalliance/chisel/README.md

 ### Running Projects Against Local Chisel

 To use the development version of Chisel (`master` branch), you will need to build from source and `publishLocal`.
-The repository version can be found in the build.sbt file.
+The repository version can be found in the [build.sbt](build.sbt) file.
 As of the time of writing it was:

 ```
-version := "3.2-SNAPSHOT"
+version := "3.4-SNAPSHOT"
 ```

 To publish your version of Chisel to the local Ivy (sbt's dependency manager) repository, run: